 I started Dr. Bob Sports in 1987 and quickly found that being honest about my 60% win rates in an industry full of false claims of 70% to 80% winners wasn’t getting me very far.
 I was fortunate to be asked by the Gold Sheet to write an article for one of their publications and that article led to a weekly column in the Las Vegas Sports News called “The Doctor Is In”, which garnered plenty of positive attention among sharp sports bettors in Vegas.
 I also was asked to be a regular guest on a two hour weekly sports betting radio show that was broadcast nationally on the Sports Fan Radio Network (a precursor to ESPN radio and Fox Sports radio).

 These days, sportsbooks have evolved to the point where 60%-plus winners long term is no longer possible for anyone, but my analysis has evolved as the odds makers and public have grown more savvy and I’m still several steps ahead of the guys making the lines.
-In fact, I study my methods of analysis every summer, tweak my math models, and optimize the weighting of my handicapping factors (i.e. situational analysis, fundamental indicators, math models, etc) to maximize my likelihood of winning each season.
+In fact, I study my methods of analysis every summer, tweak my math models, and optimize the weighting of my handicapping factors to maximize my likelihood of winning each season.

-My most recent math model for college football, which debuted in 2004 (and is continuously improved upon), has been incredibly successful and led to an article in the Wall Street Journal, appearances on CNBC, and a story about my service on ESPN’s E:60 sports magazine show.
+My most recent math model for college football, which debuted in 2004 (and is continuously improved upon), has been very successful and led to an article in the Wall Street Journal, appearances on CNBC, and a story about my service on ESPN’s E:60 sports magazine show.
 That extra attention makes it a bit more challenging to stay ahead of the odds makers, who are now fully aware of me and my plays, but I will continue to adjust my models.
 The NFL model is now based on advanced metrics based on play-by-play data, rather than simply game statistics, and the NFL plays have won 59% since 2016 (through 2020).

 Please take some time to read the sports betting and money management articles that I’ve posted on the site.
 I also hope you enjoy all the free analysis that I post on my site weekly during the football season (all games that are not part of my Best Bets package) and daily during basketball season.